 In the same article, Walker wrote: "I agree with a teacher of mine, Howard Zinn, that war is as objectionable as cannibalism and slavery; it is beyond obsolete as a means of improving life.
 I want an end to the on-going war immediately and I want the soldiers to be encouraged to destroy their weapons and to drive themselves out of Iraq."

-In 2011, Walker planned to participate in a Free Gaza flotilla scheduled for late June of that year; the initiative was cancelled, however.
+Also in 2011, Walker, planned to participate in a Free Gaza flotilla scheduled for late June of that year; the initiative was cancelled, however.

 In June 2012, Walker announced that she was refusing to allow the Israeli publisher Yediot Books to release a Hebrew translation of her book The Color Purple, because Israel, in her view, was an “apartheid” state.
 In a letter to Yediot Books which she posted on the website “Palestinian Campaign for the Academic and Cultural Boycott of Israel,” Walker characterized Israeli policies as being “far worse” than those of pre-1960s America.
 Wrote Walker: